Illness and injury took its toll on training numbers this week, making it hard to have sessions where team play could be practiced.

 The final week of preseason ended with a 3-day 8-team tournament in Denmark.
 Not only did I get to play everyone a fair amount, but we won the cup.

 The focus of the first week of training was mainly on getting the players integrated and communicating, and laying the foundation for moving ahead.

 Monday I finally start with my new team at Svedala!
 My main priority the first week is to see where everyone is at and players getting to know each other.

-A recent article speaks to the preferred qualities of a good setter - both mental and physical.
+An article speaks to the preferred qualities of a good setter - both mental and physical.
 I add some comments of my own.